turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-a-chat-application-using-solidity-and-react.md

 ![preview](https://github.com/realnimish/blockchain-chat-app/blob/main/public/UI.png?raw=true)

 ## Conclusion
-Congratulatons!!
-You've successfully developed a distributed chatting application deployed on Avalanche's Fuji network and have also created a UI via which you can interact with the dApp.
+Congratulations!
+We have successfully developed a decentralized chat application which can be deployed on Avalanche or other EVM-compatible blockchain.
+We also created a boilerplate React application to use as the frontend for our dApp.

 ## Troubleshooting